v-azza/carsavingscountdown/README.md

 1. Input validation: When unexpected inputs are provided, the script exits with no feedback to the user.
 2. Progress bar: There is no visual aid to illustrate how far along the saving process I am.
 This will be added
-3. JSON usage: Since this is a not a critically data-sensitive script, I can store these values in another method to improve usability.
+3. JSON usage: Since this is a not a critical or data-sensitive script, the current savings/goal value storage method is appropriate.
+However, I can store these values in another method to improve usability.
 Like a madlad, it currently throws a .json file into my system32 folder to help store my savings values.
 4. Readability: I can employ the use of colours to help highlight certain features.